JacekPardyak/r-cade-games/README.md

 ## Motivation

 I read a great article of Peter Prevos **R-Cade Games: Simulating the Legendary Pong Game in R** (see references).
-I found it really inspiring and decided to try myself go a step further - use continuous user input in the R language thanks to Shiny.
+I found it really inspiring and decided to try myself go a step further - use continuous user input in the R language - thanks to Shiny it is possible.
 Here is the result.

 ## Pong